minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 </div>

 <!--
-Let me walk you through how this actually works under the hood.
-When you create a Dataset CRD, our controller springs into action.
+Okay, let's take a look at how the CRD works once it is created.

 [click] First, we parse and validate your spec - making sure everything's properly defined.
-Then we check what type of source you're using and handle any credentials securely.
+Then we check what type of source and handle any credentials securely.

 [click] Here's where it gets interesting - we create a PVC, We are almost compatible with all CSIs.

-[click] Then we deploy a job - downloading your models, setting up your conda environment, installing all those C++ libraries.
-Once it's done, boom!
-Your dataset is ready to be mounted by any pod.
+[click] Then we deploy a job - downloading your models, setting up your conda environment, installing all those libraries.
+Once it's done, your dataset is ready to be mounted by any pod.

 [click] The beauty is - this happens once.
 After that, everyone just mounts the ready-to-use environment.
 No more waiting!
 -->